Pastel: israeli spiced meat pie

 Pastel di carne

-This almost disproportionate breakfast is an ancient legacy: it is born from the custom, widespread in all the kibbutz since the founding of the State, to consume a very abundant meal before heading to work in the fields, which was a long and exhausting job.
+This almost disproportionate breakfast is an ancient legacy: it is born from the custom, widespread in all the kibbutzim since the founding of the State, to consume a very abundant meal before heading to work in the fields, which was a long and exhausting job.

-To make the pastel I followed in principle the recipe of the chef Michael Solomonov contained in the magnificent book “Zahav: A World of Israeli Cooking“, but I changed some spices, skipped the carrots in the sauté and added a splash of good Italian red wine, to adapt the filling to the taste of my family.
+To make the pastel I followed in principle the recipe of the chef Michael Solomonov contained in the magnificent book “Zahav: A World of Israeli Cooking“, but I changed some spices, skipped the carrots in the soffritto, and added a splash of good Italian red wine, to adapt the filling to the taste of my family.

 Pastel di carne